 - Stir in the sugar, eggs and buttermilk with a wooden spoon until well blended.
 Stir in the flours and extracts until smooth.
 Pour the batter into the prepared pan.

-- Bake 25 to 30 minutes or until golden brown.
+- Bake about 30 minutes or until golden brown.
 Cool.

-- Stir together the powdered sugar and milk in a small bowl until smooth.
-Drizzle over the cake.
+- Stir together the powdered sugar, milk and vanilla in a small bowl until smooth.
+Drizzle or spread the icing over the cake.
 Sprinkle with almonds and allow the icing to set.
 Cut into small squares.